MilosIl/doggo_favorite/README.md

 # Favorite Doggo

+This is example project, unfinished

 Website that shows you some of important information about breeds of dogs.
-You can save your favorite breeds for later to check again information about them
+You can save your favorite breeds for later to check again information about them.

 it uses API from
 ``` https://api.thedogapi.com/v1/ ```